guigolab/FA-nf/README.md

 **After several retries, a process stops and the pipeline finishes unsucessfully**

 *You may need to assign more time, CPU or memory to the involved process from ```nextflow.config``` file.
 If it keeps failing you may need to check input files (e.g., there may be sequences of anomalous length).
 Otherwise, submit an issue in this Github repo detailing your problem.*

+**When using MySQL database mode with Singularity wrapper, it does not start and it complains it is locked**

+*Ensure no Singularity process is running on the contents of the selected MySQL directory.
+If it is not the case and it is still failing, copy the contents in another directory and run it from there instead*